mvvvv/StereoKit-rust/README.md

 * `git clone -b $branch https://github.com/mvvvv/stereokit-template/`
 * If you don't clone the template project in the same directory than the StereoKit-rust project, you'll have to modify the path of the Stereokit-rust dependency.

+## Build the project's demo for Windows_x64 using GNU from Linux (and Windows and probably Mac)
+* Install mingw64-w64 (MSYS2 on windows)
+* Add the rust target gnu for windows:`rustup target add x86_64-pc-windows-gnu`
+* Temporary, we need wine to compile the shaders
+  - Install wine and winetricks.
+  - Install needed tools and libs: `winetricks corefonts d3dx9 d3dcompiler_47`
+* Create a directory where necessary libs will be stored (i.e. ../x64-mingw-libs/) then add a link to the DLLs or static libs(*.a) the build will need after or during its creation.
+Example on Ubuntu 24.XX:
+  - `ln -s /usr/lib/gcc/x86_64-w64-mingw32/13-win32/libgcc_s_seh-1.dll ../x64-mingw-libs/ && ln -s /usr/lib/gcc/x86_64-w64-mingw32/13-win32/libstdc++-6.dll ../x64-mingw-libs/`
+  - or `ln -s /usr/lib/gcc/x86_64-w64-mingw32/13-win32/libgcc.a ../x64-mingw-libs/libgcc_eh.a`
+* Launch: `cargo build_sk_rs --x64-win-gnu ../x64-mingw-libs/  --example main_pc --features event-loop <the path of your exportable repository>`
+* To run main_pc.exe on Linux:
+  - Add a non-steam game to your library then launch it when WiVRn or SteamVR are started.
+  - If you only need the simulator: `wine main_pc.exe --test`

+## Build the project's demo for Linux aarch64 from Linux x86_64
+* Install g++-aarch64-linux-gnu
+* Get the libraries libx11-dev:arm64 libxfixes-dev:arm64 libegl-dev:arm64 libgbm-dev:arm64 libfontconfig-dev:arm64.
+On Ubuntu 24:XX this can be done by adding a foreign architecture `dpkg --add-architecture arm64` with depot `http://ports.ubuntu.com/ubuntu-ports`.
+To avoid errors during `apt update` you'll have to precise the architectures of all depots in `/etc/apt/sources.list.d/ubuntu.sources`
+* Add the rust target aarch64 for linux:`rustup target add aarch64-unknown-linux-gnu`
+* Add a section `[target.aarch64-unknown-linux-gnu]` in your config.toml for setting `linker = "aarch64-linux-gnu-gcc"`
+* Launch `cargo build_sk_rs --example main_pc --features event-loop --aarch64-linux <the path of your exportable repository>`

+## Build the project's demo for Linux x86_64 from Linux aarch64 (Not Tested)
+* The logic should be the same than previous one.
+* Launch `cargo build_sk_rs --example main_pc --features event-loop --x64-linux <the path of your exportable repository>`.

 ## Troubleshooting
 Submit bugs on the [Issues tab](https://github.com/mvvvv/StereoKit-rust/issues), and ask questions in the [Discussions tab](https://github.com/mvvvv/StereoKit-rust/discussions)!